 There have been plenty of times in my life where I’ve been too broke to get all the different cleaning products I need.
 In one of those times I started looking for cheap ways I could clean my house.
 This is when I stumbled upon the natural cleaning power of baking soda.

 Our mothers and grandmothers have used baking soda for years but as with all things consumerism we’ve gotten away from using this powerful and cheap product for cleaning.
-That is until we suddenly realize all the ways we can clean with it.
+That is until we realize all the ways we can clean with it.

 Today, I’m going through all the different ways I can clean my house with baking soda and save loads of money.
 Some of these you may have heard of some maybe not.

 Baking Soda destroys smells instead of just covering them up.
-It’s all natural which means it’s safe to use around pets and children.
+It’s all natural which means it’s safe to use around children.
 Additionally, it doesn’t discolor fabrics making it great for carpets, furniture, clothing, bedding and more.

 A word of warning when using baking soda around your animals.
 Dogs especially should not eat baking soda as it can be harmful to them.
 Make sure your dog is safe before cleaning floors or furniture with baking soda.